oemof/tespy/doc/developing_tespy.rst

 Additionally, all tests will run automatically when you push changes to a branch that has a pull request opened.

-If you have further questions regarding the tests, do not bother to contact us.
+If you have further questions regarding the tests, we are looking forward to your inquiry.

 .. _style_guidlines_label: